 For our grass-fed beef, pasture-raised chicken, duck and pork, nutritional integrity comes from grazing rotationally on diverse, fresh pasture including vitamin- and protein-rich forages, seeds and insects.
 Research shows that pasture-raised meat and eggs tend to be lower in overall and saturated fat and cholesterol while containing more OMEGA-3s and more vitamins like A, E, and beta-carotene.
 Read more here, here and here.

 For our pasture-raised chickens, ducks and pigs, nutritional integrity also comes a diverse mix of locally grown grain and seeds, most of which is organically grown and all of which is non-GMO, clean and unmedicated.
-Research shows that diverse feed that is low in soy has healthier (lower) OMEGA6:3 ratios (references).

 Pasture-raised animals exercise their muscles so the meat tends to be richly flavoured and better retains moisture while cooking.
 And you can enjoy the scrumptious pasture-raised fat knowing it is chocked-full of healthful fats and vitamins.
 Because pasture-raised meat is not overly fatty or injected with solutions like conventional meat, it cooks differently.
 Read our cooking tips for pasture-raised meat, recipe ideas and kitchen primers to help you get full value and enjoyment out of pasture-raised meat.